UNI eLearning Suite

 Low Immediacy/Low Bandwidth

 Within this quadrant we'll discuss Blackboard (Bb) --the Learning Management System (LMS) that we have on campus -- as well as GMail.
 Bb Learn is a robust tool that has many features that are considered "low bandwidth" and tools that offer "low immediacy".
 Fortunately, all courses at UNI already have a Bb Learn course created for them.
 As you build and add content in Bb Learn, consider adding folders to organize your materials in meaningful ways (by week or by modules) and place content in these folders in the order that they occur in the course.
 Use tools like "Items" and "Blank Page" to create materials, "Web Links" when linking to other web resources, and be considerate when uploading large files using the "File" tool.
 Don't upload videos or other multimedia files directly into Blackboard, but use tools like Panopto (we'll discuss in the next quadrant) to handle these types of files.
 Discussions, Blogs, and Journals are an excellent way to have students communicate with each other and with you as a "low immediacy" solution and can even be used for assessment purposes.
 You can also collect Assignments and deploy Tests/Quizzes within Blackboard to assess students.
 And the tool that is most liked by students?
 The Grade Center (which appears as My Grades for students), which allows you to securely post grades to your students.
-To learn more, please visit our Bb Learn page as well as our workshop calendar.
+To learn more, please visit our Blackboard as well as our workshop calendar.

 High Immediacy/Low Bandwidth